aileks/mac-setup/README.md

 ## Usage

 > [!NOTE]
-> If there are any applications you do not want to install, be sure to comment them out in the `install.sh` script.
+> If there are any applications you do not want to install, be sure to comment them out in the `install.zsh` script.

 ```bash
 git clone https://github.com/aileks/macdots.git